iwatkot/maps4fs/README-steam.md

 [*] When the map is generated click on the [b]Download[/b] button to get the map.
 [/olist]

-[h2]Settings[/h2]
-There are some additional settings (you can ignore them and use the default values):
-[b]Maximum Height[/b] - the maximum height of the terrain in meters.
-Select smaller values for plain-like maps and bigger values for mountainous maps.
-You may need to experiment with this value to get the desired result.
-[b]Blur Seed[/b] - the seed for the blur algorithm.
-The default value is 5, which means 5 meters.
-The bigger the value, the smoother the map will be.
-The smaller the value, the more detailed the map will be.
-Keep in mind that for some regions, where terrain is bumpy, disabling the blur algorithm may lead to a very rough map.
-So, I recommend leaving this value as it is.

 [h2]Bugs and Feature Requests[/h2]
 If you find a bug or have a feature request, please create an issue in the [url=https://github.com/iwatkot/maps4fs/issues]GitHub repository[/url] or contact me directly in Telegram: [url=https://t.me/iwatkot]@iwatkot[/url].